PROGRAMS & PROJECTS.

 Generally, the girls at the center come to us at a tender age, as young as 8.
 We provide them with full support until they either complete college or leave the Center to live independently around the age of 18.
 To do this, we need donors willing to sponsor a child for a period of time as some will be with us for as many as ten years.
 As long as the need exists, we will ensure the Rescue Center is there for these girls.

-Thanks to our donors, we are able to provide continuous private education with full room and board to xx children in 3 countries.
+Thanks to our donors, we are able to provide continuous private education with full room and board to 107 children in 3 countries.
 In Kenya, when school is not in session, girls stay at our Safe Haven for Girls in Kimana, Kenya.
-Elsewhere, the children we support return home and live with their families or in foster homes where we provide financial assistance to foster families to ensure they are able to support our children.
+Elsewhere across several other countries, the children we support return home and live with their families or in foster homes where we provide financial assistance to foster families to ensure they are able to support our children.

 We also leverage funding from our donors to provide private tutoring and special clinics to provides mental health support as well as instruction on women's health.